-1032. parents because the criteria to prove dependency are absolutely onerous.
-Hence BMA must lobby the Home Office to make the visa procedures more easy for elderly parents of overseas NHS staff.
+1043.
+Sensitivity: Internal use That this meeting recognises that "The Hostile Environment Policy" has a detrimental impac on the health of patients, doctors and minority groups whilst also threatening public health and calls for the BMA:- i) to lobby for undergraduate and postgraduate training on how the hostile environmen policy impacts doctors' clinical practice; to provide clear guidelines for doctors considering supporting patients and patient groups affected by the hostile environment policy; iii) to ensure that full support is offered to its members who are penalised for advocating for those whose health is threatened by the hostile environment policy.
+(2021) 1044.
+That this meeting insist that the BMA recognise the huge contributions of NHS staff fro overseas to the UK and the psychological impact of not being able to look after elderly paren abroad.
+There has been instances where the NHS lost staff as visas were refused to dependen parents because the criteria to prove dependency are absolutely onerous.
+Hence BMA mu lobby the Home Office to make the visa procedures more easy for elderly parents of oversea NHS staff.
+1045.
 (2021) That this meeting calls upon the Department of Health, Health Education England, the GMC, Royal Colleges, the BMA and other stakeholders to work together to improve the professional and pastoral support offered to overseas doctors, particularly those that are recruited via online or other "virtual" facilities, to ensure that they are properly equipped to adjust to the high pressure environment in an unfamiliar country and fully enabled to fulfil the expectation of working within the NHS.
-(2019) 1033.
-That this meeting celebrates the enormous contribution of overseas medical graduates to the NHS and: a. urges governments to recognise this at a time of severe recruitment and retention difficulties; b. in respect of doctors, rejects the recent report from the Migration Advisory Committee; c. asks the BMA to negotiate the exemption from the Immigration Health Surcharge of NHS staff covered by the new visa regulations.
-(2016) 1034.
+(2019) 1046.
+That this meeting celebrates the enormous contribution of overseas medical graduates to the NHS and:- a. urges governments to recognise this at a time of severe recruitment and retention difficulties; b. in respect of doctors, rejects the recent report from the Migration Advisory Committee c. asks the BMA to negotiate the exemption from the Immigration Health Surcharge of NHS staff covered by the new visa regulations.
+(2016) 1047.
 That this Meeting recognises the valuable contribution that the international students of UK Universities make to NHS Service delivery and is concerned that planned changes to UK immigration rules by the UK Border Agency (UKBA) would prevent these doctors from progressing to Foundation Programme, and subsequent completion of their training with progression to specialist training.
-In turn this Meeting calls upon the UKBA to: i) ensure that any changes to the immigration rules provide the 3,000 international medical students and doctors already committed to studying and training in UK with a clear pathway that will enable them to take up specialty training posts if they wish; ii) ensure that decisions about such changes made are published far in advance of July each year in order to avoid stress and anxiety for doctors who are applying for specialty training posts; iii) provide clear information on the prospects for postgraduate medical training in the UK for international students who are considering applying to study medicine at UK Universities from October 2011 onwards.
-(2011) 1035.
-That this Meeting believes that any doctor who comes to the UK to practice medicine should: (i) have an acceptable command of the English language; (ii) have acceptable equivalence of breadth and depth of clinical skills, training and knowledge normally associated with UK practice of their specialty; (iii) have sufficient knowledge of the operation of the NHS; (iv) be governed by the normal regulatory processes applicable to doctors practising primarily in the UK.
-(2010) 1036.
-That this Meeting recognises the risks of employing non-UK EEA doctors to provide locum and out of hours services who may have an inadequate command of the English language and poor knowledge of the UK healthcare service.
-(2010)
+In turn this Meeting calls upon the UKBA to:- ensure that any changes to the immigration rules provide the 3,000 international medical students and doctors already committed to studying and training in UK with clear pathway that will enable them to take up specialty training posts if they wish; ensure that decisions about such changes made are published far in advance of July each year in order to avoid stress and anxiety for doctors who are applying for specialty training posts; iii) provide clear information on the prospects for postgraduate medical training in the U for international students who are considering applying to study medicine at UK Universities from October 2011 onwards.
+(2011)